mrKilljoy/docker-dotnet-exercise/README.md

 ## Run project
 Use `dotnet docker-dotnet-exercise.dll` command to launch the application.
 Make sure that the command is executed from the folder containing the resulting .DLL file.

+## Access API
+The application has only one API called 'WeatherForecast'.
+Once the application is running, it can be accessed via a GET request to `http://localhost:5000/WeatherForecast`.
+By default, the application may be available on the port 5000 but it is possible to specify a different port via `--urls` argument.
+For example: `dotnet docker-dotnet-exercise.dll --urls http://localhost:7000`.